JKirkYuan/toronto-waste/README.md

 Hosted on GitHub Pages ➡️ [https://jkirkyuan.github.io/toronto-waste/](https://jkirkyuan.github.io/toronto-waste/)

+- Favorites get saved to localStorage but is throttled by 1s!
+Try not to refresh too fast ⚡

 ### Getting Started

 - First, we need to install our dependencies.
 A quick `yarn install` should do the trick ✨